Model Strategy

 This sounds simple, but the model must understand per-field rules, identify each control, operate a multi-step region selector, paginate and trigger validation, and still locate every element.
 Default models often cannot satisfy all of these at once, so success rates drop.

-In these situations, configure separate models for Planning and Insight, and use the default model purely as a “visual localizer” to reduce reasoning burden.
+In these situations, configure separate models for Planning and Insight, while keeping the default model as your baseline.
+This is not “only Planning and Insight”—it is default model + (optional) Planning/Insight.
 Multi-model setups are the most practical and effective way to lift UI automation success, at a small cost in latency and tokens.

 For a ready-to-use environment snippet, including an Insight model, see the multi-model example.